tcosmo/tcosmo.github.io/_posts/2018-01-18-diff-primes.md

 * TOC
 {:toc}

+## Warning

+This post is still being written and is not finished yet.
+Also note that the experimental results about $nln(n)$ might be "false" in the sense that they could result of floating point approximation errors.
+All of the experimental results need to be checkproofed.
+You can find the base python code that generated them here: [Code](/assets/primes/diff_primes.py).

 ## Introduction
 <p>
 We play the following game.
 You are given a finite sequence of numbers and the goal is to predict which is the next one.